Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 It is also pertinent to note that indirect taxes such as sales tax or value added taxes may be levied in the case of an itemised sale, as this involves the sale of individual movable goods.
 Since the transfer of an entire business undertaking as contemplated in a slump sale cannot be construed as a sale of individual movable goods, indirect taxes in the form of sales tax or value added tax will not apply to a slump sale transaction.

-Exemptions and mitigation Are any tax exemptions or reliefs available?
 In the case of a slump sale, the entire income is treated as capital gains arising from a single transaction and thus the seller is not required to pay tax on each asset acquired by the buyer.
-Further, transfer of a capital assets under a scheme of amalgamation (if the amalgamated company is Indian) is exempt from tax on capital gains, subject to the fulfilment of the conditions specified under the Income Tax Act 1961.
+Further, transfer of capital assets under a scheme of amalgamation (if the amalgamated company is Indian) is exempt from tax on capital gains, subject to the fulfilment of the conditions specified under the Income Tax Act 1961.
 Similar exemptions also apply in cases of a court-approved demerger, provided that the demerger fulfils the conditions prescribed under the Income Tax Act 1961.

-What are the common methods used to mitigate tax liability?
 Foreign acquirers usually structure the acquisition to avoid the double taxation of income in both India and the acquirer’s home country.
-The common structures adopted by foreign acquirers is to route the transaction through an investment vehicle located in a jurisdiction which has a favourable tax treaty with India (eg, Mauritius, Singapore, Cyprus, the United Arab Emirates and the Netherlands).
+The common structures adopted by foreign acquirers is to route the transaction through an investment vehicle located in a jurisdiction which has a favourable tax treaty with India (eg, Singapore, Cyprus, the United Arab Emirates and the Netherlands).
 Singapore is the most commonly used jurisdiction for inbound investment into India.
 Under the double taxation avoidance agreement between India and Singapore, any capital gains earned by an entity that is a resident of Singapore on shares held in an Indian company are subject only to the Singapore's tax regime, which does not tax capital gains, and thus is not subject to taxes in India.

 - registration fees – payable where documents must be registered under Indian laws (eg, instruments for the transfer of immovable property require compulsorily registration);